-Do you qualify for free energy saving improvements with the ECO scheme?
+Do you qualify for a free boiler or insulation with the ECO scheme?

 Here at npower we’re putting our energy into helping people make their homes warmer, more energy efficient and to save money on their energy bills.
-It’s all part of a Government initiative called ECO (the Energy Companies Obligation).
-Wall and loft insulation improvements are available as part of the scheme, as well as energy efficient condensing boilers which could save you £££s.
+As part of the Government initiative called ECO (the Energy Companies Obligation) you could qualify for a free boiler or insulation (wall and loft).

 Cavity or external wall insulation

-Using our online eligibility checker, it takes less than 5 minutes to check if you’re likely to be eligible for a brand new energy efficient boiler, as well as loft, cavity and external wall insulation – which could all be provided for free or subsidised by npower under the government's Energy Companies Obligation (ECO).
+Using our online eligibility checker, it takes less than 5 minutes to check if you’re likely to be eligible for a brand new energy efficient free boiler, as well as loft, cavity insulation – which could all be provided for free or subsidised by npower under the government's Energy Companies Obligation (ECO).

 You don’t need to be an npower customer and it doesn’t matter if you’ve applied before.
 Eligibility criteria applies.Check my eligibility online

 If you prefer to speak to someone

 0800 048 0566